 How long does it take for Congress to get my letter?

-During those 33 hours, or until your letter is delivered, POPVOX staff are busy keeping our delivery system up to date with each of the 541 Congressional offices.
-Each office accepts mail in a slightly different way, and POPVOX must keep up with each office’s frequent changes to their mail systems.
+Throughout the day, POPVOX staff are busy keeping our delivery system up to date with each of the 541 Congressional offices.
+Each office accepts electronic mail in a slightly different way, and POPVOX must keep up with each office’s frequent changes to their systems.
 Additionally, while most offices accept most mail electronically, letters from constituents with unusual addresses are often not accepted electronically and must be printed out and delivered in person, which creates an additional delay.
 Fewer than 5% of letters take more than 4.5 days.

 For comparison, postal mail sent to Congress may take more than two weeks to be delivered, as all postal mail is irradiated for safety reasons before its arrival in the Capitol.